We look for a time when movements for justice and restoration spring up in the Church, restoring hope to communities around the world.

 Abigail is a radio producer, writer and speaker.
 She has worked for both independent and BBC Radio.
 Her first documentary, about restorative justice, won a Jerusalem Award.
 As well as making The Hopeful Activists’ Podcast Abigail helps community groups and charities share their stories and finds joy in practicing hospitality.
 She also loves making people laugh, hearing people’s stories and custard.
 She lives in Bradford with her husband and 3 children.

-Beth Saunders,
+Dr Beth Saunders,

-Praxis Labs & Community Coordinator
+Praxis Labs Facilitator

-Rachel Wears,
+Rachel Walker,

 Sue Willsher,